jenkinsci/llvm-cov-plugin/README.md

 # llvm-cov-plugin

+You can use this plugin in [Jenkins Experimental Update Center](https://jenkins.io/doc/developer/publishing/releasing-experimental-updates/#configuring-jenkins-to-use-experimental-update-center).

 This plugin allows you to capture JSON format code coverage reports from [llvm-cov](https://llvm.org/docs/CommandGuide/llvm-cov.html).
 It implements code-coverage-api-plugin and can generate coverage chart, coverage trend chart and source code with coverage navigation.

 ## How to use it